tasl-lab/tasl-lab.github.io/index.md

 {% include section.html %}
 ## Highlights
 {% capture text %}
-The ultimate goal of our research is to build **trustworthy**, **interactive**, and **human-centered** autonomous agents that can perceive, understand, and reason about the physical world; safely interact and collaborate with humans and other agents, and clearly explain their behaviors to build trust with humans so that they can benefit society in daily lives.
-To achieve this goal, we have been pursuing interdisciplinary research and unifying the techniques and tools from robotics, machine learning, reinforcement learning, explainable AI, control theory, optimization, and computer vision.
+The ultimate goal of our research is to build **trustworthy**, **interactive**, and **human-centered** autonomous embodied agents that can perceive, understand, and reason about the physical world; safely interact and collaborate with humans; and efficiently coordinate with other intelligent agents so that they can benefit society in daily lives.
+To accomplish this goal, our team has been pursuing interdisciplinary research and unifying the techniques and tools from robotics, trustworthy AI/ML, deep reinforcement learning, control theory, optimization, and computer vision.

 {%
   include button.html